This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Offers: Holiday cottage guests have free access to Berrington Hall during opening hours, access to the gardens and parkland is allowed at all times.

-Please Note: During the winter the lane can become muddy due to the working farm near to The Triumphal Arch.
+During the winter the approach to the cottage can become muddy due to the working farm near to the cottage.

 Scratch the surface of these special places in Britain and it's hard not to be smitten.
 They offer panoramic landscapes, bustling market towns and glimpses into a fascinating industrial past.
 Plus, you're only a short distance away from one of Britain's loveliest National Parks, the Peak District, with its 555 square miles of green spaces, with canals, caves and forests to discover.